slackapi/slack-github-action/README.md

 ### Technique 3: Slack incoming webhook

-This technique uses GitHub Actions to post a message to a channel or direct message using [incoming webhooks][incoming-webhook] with a Slack app.
+This technique uses this Action to post a message to a channel or direct message with [incoming webhooks][incoming-webhook] and a Slack app.

 Incoming webhooks follow the same [formatting][formatting] patterns as other Slack messaging APIs.
 Posted messages can be as short as a single line of text,